Thenavigo/How_we_work_and_like_to_work_with_you/README.md

 ## What I value

-<b>Context-awareness<b>.
+<b>Context-awareness</b>.
 Nothing that we do happens in a vacuum.
 In fact, making the right decisions is foremost about understanding the context we’re operating in.
 This can be anything from interpersonal to organisation-wide, from understanding customer needs to market forces and policy constraints.

 <br />